peterhinch/micropython-async/TUTORIAL.md

 ```

 A coro can allow other coroutines to run by means of the ``await coro``
-statement and must contain at least one ``awwait`` statement.
+statement.
+A coro must contain at least one ``await`` statement.
 This causes
 ``coro`` to run to completion before execution passes to the next instruction.
 Consider these lines of code: